mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 ### `npm install` returns `Error: Failed to replace env in config: ${NPM_TOKEN}`

-You do not need a token to run `npm install` unless your project is private (the token is only required to publish).
+You do not need a token to run `npm install` unless your project is private.
+The token is only required to publish.
 If the `.npmrc` file was checked in with a reference to `$NPM_TOKEN`, you can remove it.
-If you prefer to leave the reference in, you need to set a value prior to running `npm install` or set the value using [GitLab environment variables](./../../../ci/variables/README.md):
+If you prefer to leave the reference in, you must set a value prior to running `npm install` or set the value by using [GitLab environment variables](./../../../ci/variables/README.md):

 ```shell
 NPM_TOKEN=<your_token> npm install